Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by the BIRD grant “Ultracold atoms in curved geometries” of the University of Padova, by the “IniziativaSpecifica Quantum” of INFN, by the European Union-NextGenerationEU within the National Center for HPC, Big Data and Quantum Computing (Project No. CN00000013, CN1 Spoke 10: “Quantum Computing”), and by the EU Project PASQuanS 2 ``Programmable Atomic Large-Scale Quantum Simulation".
+{\cblue FL thanks Andrea Richaud for useful comments and suggestions.} This work is partially supported by the BIRD grant “Ultracold atoms in curved geometries” of the University of Padova, by the “IniziativaSpecifica Quantum” of INFN, by the European Union-NextGenerationEU within the National Center for HPC, Big Data and Quantum Computing (Project No. CN00000013, CN1 Spoke 10: “Quantum Computing”), by the EU Project PASQuanS 2 ``Programmable Atomic Large-Scale Quantum Simulation"{\cblue, and the National Grant of the Italian Ministry of University and Research for the PRIN 2022 project "Quantum Atomic Mixtures: Droplets, Topological Structures, and Vortices".}